Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Buy Excel files - histories and forecasts of production and wells split into any category for all countries and regions

 The Faroe Islands has no history of production.
 The first well was drilled onshore in 1981 to determine the thickness of the basalt layer.
-Three onshore wells have now been drilled, all for purely scientific purposes.
-They had no expectations of locating oil or gas.
+Three further onshore wells were drilled, all for scientific purposes with no expectations of locating oil or gas.

 Offshore less than 10 wells have been drilled in the Judd sub-basin of the Faroes-Shetland Basin (West of Shetland basin in the UK) close to the border with the UK.
 The first well (Marjun-1) was drilled in 2001.
 It discovered some oil but all the others have been dry.